gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

     - "add_source": Add a source at the reference pixel, just for spatial reference purposes.
     - "rotate": Rotate the whole spectral cube by an angle given by parot parameter.
-    - "add_noise": Add gaussian noise, defined by maxcube2noise parameter.
+    - "add_noise": Add Gaussian noise, defined by maxcube2noise parameter.
-    - "convolve": Convolve with a gaussian defined by the parameters bmaj, bmin, and pabeam.
+    - "convolve": Convolve with a Gaussian defined by the parameters bmaj, bmin, and pabeam.
     - "moments_and_pv": Computes the moments 0, 1, and 2, the maximum intensity and the PV diagram.

-    The operations will be performed folowing the order of the strings in the list (from left to right).
+    The operations will be performed following the order of the strings in the list (from left to right).
 The list can be left empty if no operations are desired.

     For example, the following dictionary for the outcubes parameter,